watson-developer-cloud/watsonx-orchestrate-developer-toolkit/external_agent/examples/agent_lab/README.md

 ![Alt text](./assets/agent-lab.png "Example of Agent Lab template configuration")
 - Deploy as an AI service by clicking the "Deploy" icon in the top right corner
 - Make a note of the deployment id, space id and your IBM cloud api key
+- Alternatively, watsonx.ai also provides a way to define a "pro-code" agent for more customization, please refer to this [example](https://github.com/IBM/watson-machine-learning-samples/tree/master/cloud/ai-service-templates/langgraph-react-agent) as a reference.
 ### Step 1: Create a Code Engine Project

 1. **Using IBM Cloud Web UI:**